luboshanus/DistrNNEnergy.jl/README.md

    ```
    4. Open the script `scripts/run_simple_day_hour.jl` in your favourite editor and copy+paste or execute the code in the Julia console

-Be aware that if you want to use julia in Jupyter Notebooks or Jupyter Lab, use first need to add IJulia package to your global julia environment.
+**Jupyter Notebooks/Lab**: Be aware that if you want to use julia in Jupyter Notebooks or Jupyter Lab, use first need to add IJulia package to your global julia environment.
 In a Julia console run this:
    ```julia
    using Pkg
    Pkg.add("IJulia")